-So we can define the base unit of length “meter”, by means of the electromagnetic radiation, which we use to defined the base unit of time, the “second” (this will be done for convenience of applying logic for analysis, which we will apply later in chapter 11 of the book).
-The thus-defined unit of length “meter” will be exactly the same as the accepted by BIPM:
+So we can define the base unit of length “meter”, by means of the electromagnetic radiation, which we use to define the base unit of time, the “second”, – this will be done for the convenience of the applying logic for analysis, which is presented in chapter 11 of the book.
+The thus-defined unit of length “meter” will be exactly the same as the one accepted by BIPM:

 We can define the unit of length “the metre” in the following way:

-Thus, in our local time-spatial area “near the surface of the Earth” (where the gravitational force is the same), the local constant “speed of electromagnetic radiation in vacuum” is the same for the whole electromagnetic spectrum:
+Thus, in our local time-spatial region“near the surface of the Earth” (where the gravitational force is the same), the local constant “speed of electromagnetic radiation in vacuum” is the same for the whole electromagnetic spectrum:

-Here we can recall that the “speed of the electromagnetic radiation in vacuum” (c = λν) is the constant correlation between the frequency and the wavelength of each electromagnetic radiation in the whole electromagnetic spectrum, which is “local constant” in any time-spatial domain with a uniform intensity of the gravitational field.
+Here we can recall that the “speed of the electromagnetic radiation in vacuum” (c = λν) is the constant correlation between the frequency and the wavelength of each electromagnetic radiation for the whole electromagnetic spectrum, which is a “local constant in any time-spatial region with a uniform intensity of the gravitational field”.

-In the following three Webpages we will theoretically analyze the influence of gravitation on the propagation of electromagnetic radiation and on the electromagnetic properties of atoms within three areas with different intensity of the gravitational field (but with uniform intensity inside each of the areas):
+In the following three Webpages, we will theoretically analyze the influence of gravitation on the propagation of electromagnetic radiation and on the electromagnetic properties of atoms within three regions with different intensity of the gravitational field (but with uniform intensity inside each of the regions):

-• in our local (reference) area “near the Earth’s surface”, where the gravitational force is approximately the same, and where we have defined the units of measurement (our primary physical constants);
+• in our local (reference) region“near the Earth’s surface”, where the gravitational force is approximately the same, and where we have defined the units of measurement (our primary physical constants);

 • in regions, where the gravitation is weaker compared to others;